mikerapa/FolderWatcher/README.md

 ## FolderWatcher Struct

 #### Interval (int)
-This is the rate at which the file system is polled for changes.
+This is the rate at which the FolderWatcher polls the file system for changes.
 The FolderWatcher is setting this value automatically based on the number of files currently being watched.
 The value should be an integer between 500 and 5000 and this value is the number of milliseconds the watcher will wait before starting another cycle.

 #### Stopped Channel (chan bool)
-FolderWatcher will send a `true` to this channel when the watcher is stopped.
+FolderWatcher will send a `true` to this channel when the WatcherState changes to `Stopped`.

 #### FileChanged (chan bool)
-All file events are passed through this channel.
+The FolderWatcher passes file events through this channel.

 #### WatcherState (int)